willgarcia/rotc/01-docker/01-01-docker/README.md

 docker search node
 ```

+You can also browse Docker Hub at [hub.docker.com](https://hub.docker.com).

 NOTE: the _docker search_ command currently only works with images in the public Docker Hub.

 Create a file called `Dockerfile` and paste the following content: